How to Backup and Restore WordPress

 The Backup File with the Extension “.wpstg”

-You can even upload the backup file to any other existing WordPress website and use that backup file to clone your website to another hosting provider and server.
+You can upload the backup file to any other existing WordPress website and use it to clone your website to another hosting provider and server.
+Make sure to back up before migrating on the destination site as well.

 Go back to WP STAGING and click the "Upload Backup" button.